 Grown through summer for harvest in autumn, easy to grow butternut squash are a valuable crop for use through the winter months.

 The number of butternut squash recipes available on the net is a clear indication of their versatility and popularity in the kitchen.
 Butternut squash should store for up to 3 months in a cool, frost-free shed, packed in cardboard boxes in straw.
+Take a look at our guide on how to sow & grow butternut squash from seed.

 British-bred Harrier Butternut squash is the most common and reliable variety for growing in the UK.
 The plants each produce 4 or 5 long,pear-shaped fruits.